vicowong/front-end-template/README.md

 # Substrate Front End Template

-This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal configuration.
+(vicowong) This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal configuration.
 To learn about Substrate itself, visit the [Substrate Developer Hub](https://substrate.dev).